 The μ3e experiment is a new search for the lepton-flavour violating decay of a positive muon into two positrons and one electron and is operated at the Paul Scherrer Institute (PSI) in Switzerland.
 Since this decay is suppressed to unobservable levels in the Standard Model of particle physics, any measurement of this decay would be a clear sign of new physics.
 The Heidelberg groups play a strong role in the developing and building of the detector as well as analysis of data.
 To achieve the precision vertexing and timing necessary for this experiment, the groups work on pixel detectors and a detector consists out of small scintillating tiles, which are read out by Silicon Photomultipliers.

 This research field explores the most fundamental, microscopic laws of nature.
 These laws rest on Quantum Field Theory (the quantized version of, e.g., electromagnetism) and Einstein's General Relativity.
 On this theory foundation, the so-called "Standard Model of Particle Physics" describes, through a lagrangian of just a few lines, all that we know about the microscopic world.
 This lagrangian is coupled in a unique way to gravity as a low-energy effective (quantum) field theory.
 But many pressing questions remain unanswered: How do Dark Matter and Cosmological Inflation in the very early Universe fit into this framework?
 What sets the energy scale of the Higgs mechanism?
 How does full-fledged quantum gravity, which becomes relevant at very high energies, change the picture?
 Are there new particles accessible at the LHC, possibly explaining some of the puzzles hidden in the Standard Model lagrangian?
-We struggle with these questions using ideas from quantum field-theoretic model building to 10-dimensional Superstring Theory and its compactifications, employing analytical methods, numerical simulations and machine learning.
+We struggle with these questions using ideas from quantum field-theoretic model building, through asymptotically safe gravity-matter theories to 10-dimensional Superstring Theory and its compactifications, employing analytical methods, numerical simulations and machine learning.
 We also consider ultra-light particles, like axions, and more general approaches to quantum gravity together with its possible relations to low-energy observables.
+In particular, we try to learn about the fundamental constituents of matter and spacetime in a unified way, gaining insight into particle physics in and beyond the Standard Model by investigating the interplay of elementary particles and fields with quantum gravity.

 Astroparticle Physics is a relatively new research field at the interfaces of particle physics, cosmology and astrophysics.
 Central to this field are investigations of dark matter and of neutrinos.
 Deciphering the nature of dark matter is one of the most important problems in particle physics and cosmology.
 A promising method to find dark matter is via its scattering with nuclei in direct detection experiments.
 Here the current XENONnT and the future DARWIN projects, all located in deep underground labs, are leading the world-wide effort to search for Dark Matter at masses around the weak scale.
 Searches at lighter masses are driven by new initiatives such as the DELight experiment.